The Rex Whistler Restaurant at Tate Britain

 The work entitled ‘The Pursuit of Rare Meats’ was unveiled to the public in winter 1927.

-The kitchen, led by award winning head Chef Garret Keown, treats all produce with great care and respect, using classical cooking techniques and modern touches.
+The kitchen, led by head Chef Alfio Laudani, treats all produce with great care and respect, using classical cooking techniques and modern touches.

-The wine cellar at Tate has long been held in high regard as one of the capital’s finest and best value, now led by CEO Hamish Anderson and Head Sommelier Gustavo Medina.
+The wine cellar at Tate has long been held in high regard as one of the capital’s finest and best value, overseen by CEO Hamish Anderson and Head Sommelier Gustavo Medina.

-Tate work with suppliers across the world, buying en-premeur and importing directly to pass on the best value selection available.
+Tate work with suppliers across the world, buying all Burgundy en-primeur and importing directly from the new world to pass on the best value selection that is ever evolving with strengths in the classic old world regions of Bordeaux, Burgundy, Germany and Italy.